cknight/kv-utils/README.md

 ## countAll

 A shorthand function to count all keys in KV.
+Note, this works by fetching all the data and then counting it, which is very inefficient.
+This is useful in test scenarios, but in production code you should keep track of row counts in a separate key entry which gets atomically incremented/decremented in a transaction alongside any `set` or `delete` operations.

 ```ts
 import { countAll } from "https://raw.githubusercontent.com/cknight/kv-utils/1.0.0/mod.ts";